benlavender/homelab-docs/guides/Linux/guides/Firewalld.md

         rule family="ipv6" icmp-type name="router-advertisement" accept
 ```

+- name: The name of the policy.
+If this policy is active there will be an `(active)` after the name.
 - priority: Priority ordering of this zone, this is used when multiple policies may match the traffic.
 Values are between `-32768` and `32767` where `-1` is the default priority and `0` is reserved.
 Values of `< 0` will execute before all rules in a zone whereas values `> 0` will execute after all rules in a zone.
 - target: Action taken when no rules match.
 These are either `DROP`, `REJECT`, `ACCEPT` or `CONTINUE` where `CONTINUE` passes the packet to the next matching policy or zone.
 - ingress-zones: List of ingress zones for this policy.